What is Meditation

 As the Meister puts it: 'The moral is that those who live the life of the five senses never taste this food.'

-When consciousness turns inward, 'away from all things,' it engages in a sustained, self-reflective loop, feeding on its owen signal, enabling a profoundly deeper endless mirroring of itself.
+When consciousness turns inward, 'away from all things,' it engages through the senses in a sustained, self-reflective loop, feeding on its owen signal, enabling a profoundly deeper endless mirroring of itself.
 This conscious loop, in which 'the void shines into void,' has the potential to initiate an exponential and infinite expansion.
 As illustrated below, when an observer—represented metaphorically by a camera—is redirected from external objects toward itself, it activates an infinite feedback loop.

 It gives meaning to read the following quote from William Blake as a sense feed back happening only when our five doors of perception are 'cleansed' in such a way that the feed back enables an infinity function: